 2. Glue the trunk to the background paper.

 3. Tear small pieces of crepe paper, crumple the pieces, and glue to the hand to make leaves.
-Kids love tearing paper, and as an added bonus it helps them develop their fine motor skills, which leads to good pencil grasp and handwriting.
+As an added bonus tearing the paper helps kids develop their fine motor skills, which leads to good pencil grasp and handwriting.

 I love using crepe paper to make this fall tree craft.
 It has a texture and makes a sound when it crumbled just like leaves.